-Over the years, pupils at the Haberdashers’ Monmouth Schools have consistently demonstrated a strong connection between success on the water and top results in the classroom.
+Over the years, boys at Monmouth School and girls at its sibling, Haberdashers’ Monmouth School for Girls, have consistently demonstrated a strong connection between success on the water and top results in the classroom.
 And this year was no exception.

-Over at Monmouth School for Boys, rowers in the 1st VIII were awash with A* and A grades at A level.
+Over at Monmouth School, rowers in the 1st VIII were awash with A* and A grades at A level.

 Freddie Dewey, who joined Monmouth in sixth form on a rowing scholarship, has just started a degree in medicine at UCL after achieving two A*s and an A at A level.